Study Abroad Program Overview

 All fees are subject to change without notice.

 These expenses are estimated for 2013-14.
 Actual amounts will vary due to potential changes to UC fees, exchange rate fluctuation, etc. For a more detailed breakdown of 2013-14 payment information, visit the Participants Portal

 and select the appropriate program.
 Estimates do not include Non Resident Fees.
 If you are subject to out-of-state tuition at your UC campus, you will pay Non Resident Fees on UCEAP.

 While on UCEAP, you are covered by UC’s accident and medical insurance, including non-medical benefits, and 24/7 travel assistance anywhere in the world.

 - Accident and medical insurance

-- Lodging with meal plan (without meal plan may be more expensive)
+- Lodging with 2 meals per day (without meal plan may be more expensive)

 - Weekend excursion to Iguazú Falls

 - Day trips to Colonia, Uruguay, and a traditional Argentine estancia

 - Guided trips to museums and other cultural sites